-A biopsy is a procedure done to remove a sample of tissue from the body so it can
+A biopsy is a procedure done to remove a tissue sample from the body so it can be

-be examined.
+examined.
 The pleura is a double layer of membranes that surrounds the lungs.
-A
+A pleural

-pleural biopsy is a procedure to take a small piece of the pleura.
-This is done with
+biopsy is a procedure to remove a small piece of the pleura.
+This is done with a special

-a special biopsy needle.
+biopsy needle.
 Or it’s done during surgery.
-The biopsy is done to look for
+The biopsy is done to look for infection,

 There are 3 types of pleural biopsy:

-- Needle biopsy.
-This is the most common method.
-A numbing medicine (local anesthetic) is put on the
+Needle biopsy.
+The healthcare provider puts a numbing medicine (local anesthetic) on the chest.

-chest.
-A special needle is put into the pleural membrane to take out a sample.
-Ultrasound
+They put a special needle into the pleural membrane to take out a sample.
+Imaging

-- Open biopsy.
+Open biopsy.
 This is done under general anesthesia.
-This method is used if the sample from the
+This method is used by the healthcare provider